dib-lab/khmer/doc/dev/getting-started.rst

       git push

-   If this is your first commit on a new branch git will error out, telling you the remote branch doesn't exist--This is fine, as it will also provide the command to create the branch.
+   If this is your first commit on a new branch git will error out, telling you the remote branch doesn't exist -- This is fine, as it will also provide the command to create the branch.
 Copy/paste/run and you should be set.

    You should also visit and read :doc:`coding-guidelines-and-review`.